eclipse-kura/kura/_posts/cloud/2017-01-17-kura-aws-cloud.md

         ![ssl_config]({{ site.baseurl }}/assets/images/aws/ssl_config.png)

+        Change the **Keystore path** parameter to `/opt/eclipse/kura/security/cacerts.ks` if needed.

         Change the settings in the form to match the screen above, **set Default protocol to TLSv1.2**, enter `changeit` as **Keystore Password** (or the password defined at step 7).

+        > **Warning**: steps from 8.2 to 8.6 will not work on Kura 3.2.0 due to a [known issue](https://github.com/eclipse/kura/issues/2125).
+On this version, private key and device certificate need to be manually added to the keystore using the command line.

     2. Open the Kura Web Console and enter select the **Settings** entry in the left side menu and then click on **Device SSL Certificate**, you should see this screen: